 There are so many aspects to consider, a second more, a second less, finer, or a little courser will affect the coffee or the ristretto.

-The next drink, “longo,” is Italian for long, the opposite of ristretto.
+The next drink, "lungo," is Italian for a long, opposite ristretto.

-Do the opposite of what you do for the ristretto, grind courser, so the water comes through a little faster.
+Do the opposite of what you do for the ristretto, grind the coffee beans courser, so the water comes through a little faster.